 Shifting more BLM resources to western states is a boon for states' rights advocates.

-So was the appointment of William Perry Pendley to lead the reorganization as acting director of BLM.
+So was the appointment of William Perry Pendley to lead the reorganization as the person in charge of the BLM.
 Pendley, who calls himself @Sagebrush_Rebel on Twitter, has authored five books arguing for limiting federal control of public lands, including, most recently, Warriors for the West: Fighting Bureaucrats, Radical Groups and Liberal Judges on America's Frontier.

 In the Reagan Interior Department, Pendley was Secretary James Watt's deputy.
 He later followed Watt as head of the Mountain States Legal Foundation.
 Under his leadership, MSLF became a staunch advocate for private-property rights, federal-lands transfer and the New Sagebrush Rebellion—ideas that resurfaced in the public consciousness in recent years by extremists in the Cliven Bundy armed standoff with the BLM and the Malheur National Wildlife Refuge occupation.